AI Use Cases/Professional Services

 Automated Intelligent Document Extraction in Professional Services

-AI intelligent document extraction in professional services is the automated ingestion, classification, and structured data posting of engagement documents-timesheets, SOWs, expense reports, and change orders-using models trained on professional services semantics rather than generic OCR.
+AI intelligent document extraction in professional services is the automated ingestion, classification, and structured data posting of engagement documents - timesheets, SOWs, expense reports, and change orders - using models trained on professional services semantics rather than generic OCR.
 Operations teams run it to eliminate manual re-keying across systems like Maconomy, Deltek Vision, and Workday PSA.
 The scope covers the full engagement lifecycle: from document intake through compliance validation and system-of-record posting, with human review retained for ambiguous or policy-flagged items.

 The Problem

-Professional Services operations teams manage document-heavy workflows across engagement lifecycle - SOWs, timesheets, expense reports, project change orders, and client deliverables - scattered across Maconomy, Deltek Vision, Workday PSA, and email.
-Manual extraction of billable hours, project codes, and client identifiers from these documents creates a bottleneck: operations staff spend 8-12 hours weekly on data entry and reconciliation, introducing transcription errors that cascade into timesheet disputes, incorrect project allocation, and revenue recognition delays.
+Professional Services operations teams manage document-heavy workflows across the engagement lifecycle - SOWs, timesheets, expense reports, project change orders, and client deliverables - scattered across Maconomy, Deltek Vision, Workday PSA, and email.
+Manual extraction of billable hours, project codes, and client identifiers from these documents creates a bottleneck: operations staff can burn 8-12 hours weekly on data entry and reconciliation, introducing transcription errors that cascade into timesheet disputes, incorrect project allocation, and revenue recognition delays.
 These errors directly block month-end close cycles and create audit friction for SOX-compliant firms.

 Revenue & Operational Impact